andersevenrud/microservice-rnd/README.md

 If you want to deploy this into the cloud, see [`docs/deploy.md`](docs/deploy.md).

-It's also possible to do a deployment with git and docker-compose by simply cloning this repository, then use `deploy/compose/docker-compose.yaml` directly or as a template and run it from the root directory.
+It's also possible to do a deployment with git and docker compose by simply cloning this repository, then use `deploy/compose/docker-compose.yaml` directly or as a template and run it from the root directory.

 ## License